tanteckfang/tp/docs/DeveloperGuide.md

 **Use Case: UC05 - Deleting a Student**

 1. User requests to <u>list persons (UC04)</u>
-2. NUSCoursemates shows a list of persons
+2. NUSCoursemates shows a list of students
 3. User requests to delete a specific person in the list
-4. NUSCoursemates deletes the person
+4. NUSCoursemates deletes the student

     Use case ends.